-The PhD in Transition Design is for people committed to making positive change in the world.
-Our program seeks to catalyze the societal shift toward sustainable lifestyles that are simultaneously place-based (local) and internationally networked (global).
-Design has a critical role to play in driving sustainable change across a range of complex systems—from food, water, materials and products, to transport, healthcare, communications and education.
+The PhD in Transition Design is for people committed to making a positive change in the world.
+Our unique program develops future design leaders with the capacity to envision and realize purposeful change across a range of complex systems—from food, water, materials and products, to policy, culture, economy, cities, and social movements.

-Complex problems must be addressed through ecologies of interventions that draw on multiple design specialisms, alongside expertise from other disciplines.
-In this way, transition design is a transdisciplinary field that unites researchers from within and beyond design.
-This sees service designers, social designers, communication designers and product designers, working alongside ecologists, anthropologists, philosophers, economists and political scientists.
+Complex challenges must be addressed through ecologies of interventions that draw on multiple design specialisms, alongside expertise from other disciplines.
+In this way, Transition Design is a transdisciplinary field that unites researchers from within and beyond Design.
+This involves service designers, social designers, communication designers, product designers, environments designers, and design historians, working alongside ecologists, anthropologists, philosophers, economists, and political scientists.

 - Experiential Futures (Year 1, Spring) Introducing future-focused design practices with practical training in futuring and foresight methods.
-Through this 7-week course you will be introduced to a broad array of future-focused design practices, coupled with practical training in futuring and foresight techniques and methods.
+Through this 15-week course, you will be introduced to a broad array of future-focused design practices, coupled with practical training in futuring and foresight techniques and methods.
 Coursework includes the development of a "Time Machine"—an immersive, future-focussed scenario for storytelling and research activation.
 Topics include: world modeling, futuring & foresight, emerging design practices, criticality & speculation, design pedagogy, and sustainable futures.

 - Research I, II, III, IV (Years 2 & 3) Developing a 2-year period of deep, reflective and self-directed research.
 Across this sequence of courses—spanning 4 semesters—you work closely with your advisory committee to build upon your research proposal and literature review.
-During this phase you will deepen your literature review, undertake field research, develop your practice and begin pulling together your research into a coherent body of work.
+During this phase, you will deepen your literature review, undertake field research, develop your practice and begin pulling together your research into a coherent body of work.

 - Coda I, II (Year 4) Creating the critical space for divergent research themes to coalesce into a clear and conclusive body of research.
 You will assemble your dissertation in advance of the defense in May of the final semester.
 Dissertations can be entirely written (60–80K words), or a body of written and practical work (40–60K words, by negotiation).
 Your final body of work must demonstrate an original contribution to knowledge which expands understanding of transition design.